Optimal preconditioning techniques for finite volume approximation of three-dimensional conservative space-fractional diffusion equations: Acknowledgments

 \section{Acknowledgments}

 The work of Wei Qu was supported by the research grant 2024KTSCX069 from the Characteristic Innovation Projects of Ordinary Colleges and Universities in Guangdong Province.
 The work of Siu-Long Lei was supported by the research grants MYRG-GRG2024-00237-FST-UMDF and MYRG-GRG2023-00181-FST-UMDF from University of Macau.
-The work of Sean Y. Hon was supported in part by NSFC under grant 12401544 and a start-up grant from the Croucher Foundation.
+The work of Sean Y. Hon was supported in part by NSFC under grant 12401544, the Guangdong and Hong Kong Universities ``1+1+1'' Joint Research Collaboration Scheme (project no. 2025A0505000014), and a start-up grant from the Croucher Foundation.